algotecture/algotecture.net/essay/DigitalArchitectonics.md

 Terrorism, energy sources, social justice, cybersecurity, globalization, disruption, polarisation, inequality, poverty, health crisis, human rights, protectionism, corruption, privacy, limit of growth, singularity.
-I easily can find hundreds of these.
+I can easily find hundreds of these.
 They all sound the same, with a biocratic and technocratic taste, made by experts and protected by legions.
 This is a rough condition.
 It feels like bad weather.
-I cannot say any see any shelter anywhere.
+I cannot see any shelter anywhere.
 I feel exposed and fainted.